-If this is the first time you have set up this PingAccess environment, and you set it up correctly, you won't see a Skip Verification option.
-However, if the initial validation fails, this option displays.
-If selected, it allows you to skip the validation process.
+If this is the first time that you have set up this environment, and the initial validation fails, you see a Skip Verification option.
+If you select this option, it allows you to skip the validation process.
+However, if you set it up correctly, you won't see this option.